Do “Non-Tensioned” Screens Really Cause Wrinkles?

 Steep Projection Angle

-UST projectors cast the image upward from very close range, so surface waves can be more visible.
+UST projectors cast the image upward from a very close range, so waves or wrinkles can become more visible.

 UST ALR Material Matters